CrispyDrone/BWSort/README.md

 + Added advanced settings window that allows you to set options such as remember last parsing directory, parse on startup,...
 + Added "ignore" file functionality, which allows you to prevent parsing of specific replays based on file hashes
 + Added a parsed replay list that shows information such as players, winners, races, map, filepath,...
 + Added filter functionality to search the parsed replay list.
-Currently supported filters are playername, race, winner, map, duration, matchup, date.
+Currently supported filters are player name, race, winner, map, duration, match-up, date.
 You can then use this filtered set of replays for sorting or renaming purposes.
 + Added undo/redo functionality when renaming replays
 + Added backup functionality that allows you to backup replay folders.
 This will make sure you can always restore your replay folders just the way they were at time of backup.
 + Added automatic checking for newer versions